sheltermanager/asm3/doc/manual/onlineform.rst

   new person record is created.
 If a “reserveanimalname” field was found on the form as well, a reservation to the matching animal is created to the person (these can be all viewed under :menuselection:`Move --> Reservation Book`).
+  If the animal was bonded, reservations will be created for the bonded animals too.

 * Create Lost Animal: Runs through the same steps as Person so needs enough information to create/find a person as well. “description” and “arealost”